Best Battery-Powered Lawn Mower Review – 24 Models Tested

 On a maintenance load, Craftsman (188.5 MPH) keeps its tip speed the highest, closing in on 190 MPH.
 Ryobi’s RY40LM01 (177.2) is more than 10 MPH behind and Greenworks 60V (172.5 MPH) drops almost another 5 MPH from there.

 The push mowers don’t fare much better with Echo (176.8 MPH) leading the pack, followed by Stihl (167.8 MPH).
 There’s a significant drop off from there.

 Things get interesting when the going gets tough.
 Redback’s 120V puts the speed on, lifting its blade tips to 200.5 MPH, followed closely by EGO’s single-battery model at 199.4 MPH.
 While a few others get close, none of the other self-propelled models hit 190 MPH.

 Stihl (191.7 MPH) is the only push mower to exceed 190 MPH, though Echo makes it a competitive race at 187.6 MPH.
 Makita (171.1 MPH) sits in a distant third before the rest drop off.

-What’s interesting here is that even though brushless motors have the ability to increase speed, not every battery-powered lawn mower we tested did.
+What’s interesting here is that even though brushless motors (and some brushed motors with additional electronics) have the ability to increase speed, not every battery-powered lawn mower we tested did.
 EGO’s LM2100SP increased an impressive 33.7 MPH and Redback pulled an extra 29.6 MPH of effort.